AdobeDocs/dynamic-media-classic.en/help/using/creating-ecatalog-image-maps.md

 Starting on the Map Pages tab of the eCatalog screen, use these techniques to edit eCatalog Image Maps:

-* **Adjust the position** - Select the Pan tool and move the pointer near but not over the border of the map.
+* **Adjust the position**: Select the Pan tool and move the pointer near but not over the border of the map.
 When the pointer shows a four-headed arrow, drag the entire Image Map to a new location.

     See [Adjust the position, shape, and size of Image Maps](creating-image-maps.md#adjusting_the_position_shape_and_size_of_image_maps).

-* **Change the shape and size** - To resize a rectangular Image Map, select the Pan tool.
+* **Change the shape and size**: To resize a rectangular Image Map, select the Pan tool.
 Then move the pointer over a borderline or a corner, and when you see the double-headed arrow icon, drag.
 To resize a polygonal Image Map, drag a square selection handle.
 To create a selection handle, select the border of the Image Map and drag.

     See [Adjust the position, shape, and size of Image Maps](creating-image-maps.md#adjusting_the_position_shape_and_size_of_image_maps).

-* **Deleting Image Maps** - Select the Pan tool, select the Image Map to select it, and then select **[!UICONTROL Delete]**.
+* **Deleting Image Maps**: Select the Pan tool, select the Image Map to select it, and then select **[!UICONTROL Delete]**.

     To remove all Image Maps from an eCatalog, select the **[!UICONTROL Order Pages]** tab, and then select **[!UICONTROL Clear Maps]**.

-* **Handling overlapping Image Maps** - Drag to change the order of Image Maps on the Image Map list.
+* **Handling overlapping Image Maps**: Drag to change the order of Image Maps on the Image Map list.

     See [Handle overlapping Image Maps](creating-image-maps.md#handling_overlapping_image_maps).

-* **Copying Image Maps to other pages** - Select **[!UICONTROL Copy Maps To]** (make sure you are on the Map Pages tab).
+* **Copying Image Maps to other pages**: Select **[!UICONTROL Copy Maps To]** (make sure you are on the Map Pages tab).
 On the Select Images screen, select the page or pages where you want to copy the Image Maps, and select **[!UICONTROL Select]**.

     See [Copy Image Maps to other images](creating-image-maps.md#copying_image_maps).